 - Darniesha Thornton (15-16 BSU Vice President)

 - Brandy Williams (Itiyah Bat Yahweh) (BSU Member)

 - Louis Adamsel (BSU Member)

 - and many integral “hidden figures”

 The Center was opened as a space that Black students at CSUSM could call home and come into community with one another, while educating themselves and the campus community on the history, relevance, and issues of people of the African Diaspora.

 After a national search following Mr. Jett's departure in late 2018, John W. Rawlins III, M.A. was selected as the Director of the Black Student Center in July 2019.
 In July 2021, the Center welcomed Shanelle Watkins '13 as the inaugural Coordinator for Black Student Success Initiatves.
-The Center staff is completed by two Peer Coordinators and three Peer Educators.
+After Johns Departure in 2022, Shanelle Watkins stepped into the role of the Assistant Director of the Black Student Center.
+The Center staff is completed by five Peer Educators.